 In Chinese astronomy, Beta Librae is known as 氐宿四 (Dī Xiù sì), the Fourth Star of Root.
 The Chinese Root asterism is formed by Zubeneschamali with Zubenelgenubi (Alpha2 Librae), Iota1 Librae, and Zubenelhakrabi (Gamma Librae).
 The asterism is one of the eastern mansions of the Azure Dragon.
 It represents the Dragon’s chest.

-Zubeneschamali is easy to find because, along with its neighbour Zubenelgenubi, “the southern claw,” it lies next to the conspicuous Fish Hook asterism formed by the bright stars of Scorpius: Antares, Acrab, Dschubba, and Fang.
+Zubeneschamali is easy to find because, along with its neighbour Zubenelgenubi, “the southern claw,” it lies next to the claws of Scorpius, formed by Acrab, Dschubba, and Fang.
 Libra’s two brightest stars appear as the extended claws of the scorpion.